lazyloafer/GCMIPA/README.md

 # KGC-GCMIPA
 GCMIPA is under review in TKDE 2023.
-The related codes and datasets will come soon
+The related datasets can be downloaded in